Northallerton railway station: Facilities

+Northallerton station main entrance in 2026.

-The station is staffed, its ticket hall opens from 05:30 until 18:30 each day (except Sundays, when it opens at 09:30).
-Self-service ticket machines are available for the collecting advance purchase/pre-paid tickets.
-Toilets and a newsagents are provided on the concourse, along with heated waiting rooms on both platforms.
+The station is staffed, its ticket hall opens from 05:30 until 18:30 each day (except Sundays, when it opens at 09:00).
+Self-service ticket machines are also available for the purchase and collection of tickets.
+Toilets are provided on the concourse, along with heated waiting rooms on both platforms.
 Train running information is offered via digital CIS displays, timetable posters, customer help points and automated announcements.
+There is a car park with spaces for 272 vehicles.

 The station formerly had step-free access to both platforms via ramps from a subway, however, some wheelchair users struggled with the steepness of the ramps so in May 2021, work began on a project to replace the ramps with lifts.
 The project was completed at the end of March 2022.

 Services

 Class 801 "Azuma" No.801226 in Pride Together livery departs with a King's Cross to Edinburgh service in November 2024.